-Two years after Northside flood, 'we just want it to be over'
+Two years after Northside flooding, 'we just want it to be over'

 So does Rosa Collins.

 “This is two years now," Collins said.
 "Two years.
 Think about it.
 Think about two years ago, what were you doing.
 Let them come and live like this.
-And let them see what it’s like because it’s actually, it’s bull.
+And let them see what it’s like, because it’s actually, it’s bull.
 It’s no fun.”